 We've found that the valuation estimates are most accurate for single family homes and duplexes, and are perhaps less reliable for larger multi-family assets.

-Regardless, you can easily switch how current valuation is calculated for any particular property by visiting your Property dashboard page.
-Simply click on a different method on the Valuation Methodology card at right underneath the "Occupancy" calculation.
+Regardless, you can easily switch how current valuation is calculated for any particular property by visiting your Property Details page.
+Simply click on any option on the Valuation Methodology card at upper right.